To use Paratext, you will need a registration code. To get a code go to https://registry.paratext.org

 1. Sign in using an email address

-Note: If you do not have an email address, the administrator of a translation organization can add you to the Registry directly and send you a registration code.
+No email address?
+The administrator of a translation organization can add you to the Registry directly and send you a registration code.
 You will be able to use Paratext, participate in projects and use resources, but you will not be able to register projects of your own.
-Note: It is possible to sign in with an email address at a later date and claim your Paratext identity using your Paratext registration code.
+If you do get an email address later, you can follow the above steps at a later date and claim your Paratext identity using your Paratext registration code.
 This will enable you to register projects.

 2. Get a Paratext Registration Code